eworm-de/pacman-offline/README.md

 Configuration
 -------------

-A sinppet for inclusion in `/etc/pacman.conf` is shipped.
-To make use of it add this line:
+Two sinppets for inclusion in `/etc/pacman.conf` are shipped.
+To make use of them add these line:

     Include = /etc/pacman.d/offline.conf
+    #Include = /etc/pacman.d/offline-include.conf

-It will cause `pacman` to ignore linux packages and prevent breaking module loading.
+The first one will cause `pacman` to ignore linux packages and prevent breaking module loading and hibernation.
 These packages are not ignored on offline update.

+The second one has the opposite effect, it is included on offline action only.

+Modify `/etc/pacman.d/offline.conf` and `/etc/pacman.d/offline-include.conf`
-Modify `/etc/pacman.d/offline.conf` to your needs by changing or adding packages.
+to your needs by changing or adding packages, or adding new directives.

 License and warranty
 --------------------